-THIS PROXY CARD IS VALID ONL Y WHEN SIGNED AND DATED.
-RETURN THIS F ORTION ON The Boa IARMACEUTICALS, INC. ard of Directors recommends you owing directors: vote FOR ALL - $\neg$ 1.
-Ele ection of Directors No ominees: For Withhold 1a .
+ROCKET PHARMACEUTICALS, INC. The the Board of Directors recommends you vote FOR ALL following directors: 1.
+Election of Directors Nominees: For Withhold 1a.
 Elisabeth Björk, M.D., Ph.D.
-0 0 The Board of Directors recommends you vote FOR proposal 2: For Agains t Abstain 1b .
-Carsten Boess 0 0 Ratification of the appointment of Eisner Amper LLP as the Company's independent registered 0 0 0 1c .
-Pedro Granadillo 0 0 public accounting firm for the fiscal year ending December 31, 2022.
-1d .
+0 0 The Board of Directors recommends you vote FOR proposal 2: For A gainst Abstain 1b.
+Carsten Boess 0 0 Ratification of the appointment of EisnerAmper LLP as the Company's independent registered 0 0 0 1c.
+Pedro Granadillo 0 0 as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
+1d.
 Gotham Makker, M.D.
-0 0 The Board of Directors recommends you vote FOR proposal 3: For Agains t Abstain 1e .
+0 0 The Board of Directors recommends you vote FOR proposal 3: For A gainst Abstain 1e.
 Fady Malik, M.D., Ph.D.
 0 0 Approval of the compensation of the Company's named executive officers, on a non-binding, advisory basis.
 0 0 0 1f.
 Gaurav Shah, M.D.
-0 0 , 1g .
+0 0 1g.
 David P. Southwell 0 0 NOTE: To transact such other business as may properly come before the meeting or any adjournment thereof.
-1h .
+1h.
 Roderick Wong, M.D.
 0 0 1i.
 Naveen Yalamanchi, M.D.
-0 0 lease sign as name appears hereon.
-I title as such. loint owners should each sign. \ When signing a as attorney, executor, administrator, trustee or guardian, please J Signatur e [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+0 0 NOT FEI Bloom sign as name appears hereon.
+Joint owners should ıld oach cian V Vhon cianina a as attorney, executor, administrator, trustee or guardian, please full title as such. ilu each sign. v vrien signing a is actorney, executor, administrator, trustee or guardian, please Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date